 The plenum charged Koci Xoxe with grave responsibility for the unreserved support he had given the Titoites and for the distortions in the organizational line of the Party.
-Holding simultaneously the functions of onganizational Secretary of the Party and Minister of Internal Affairs, Koci Xoxe employed his position to put the Party under the control of the State Security organs, to apply police methods in the Party.
+Holding simultaneously the functions of organizational Secretary of the Party and Minister of Internal Affairs, Koci Xoxe employed his position to put the Party under the control of the State Security organs, to apply police methods in the Party.
 This had brought about the serious violation of democratic centralization and the stifling of principled criticism and self-criticism.
 The leading organs of the Party were not elected, but appointed from above.
 They did not regularly render account to the masses of communists.
 The membership lacked control over the leading organs.
 In many cases, the rights of Party members were trodden underfoot.
 Discipline was mechanical rather than conscious.
-The collective spirit in the Party leadership had been replaced with individual order and instructions.
+The collective spirit in the Party leadership had been replaced with individual order and instructions neglected.
+All the old and capable cadres of authority had been gathered in the center, whereas the local Party and State organs had been greatly weakened.

 There were serious shortcomings and errors in the practice of the cadres.
 Sectarianism, local attachment and personal friendship predominated.
 The cadres were not appreciated as the Party's invaluable treasure.
-The work to educate and raise their capacity was almost entirely neglected.
-All the old and capable cadres of authority had been gathered in the center, whereas the local Party and State organs had been greatly weakened.
+The work to educate and raise their capacity was almost entirely